Olaii/node-acr1222l/README.md

-# Node.js wrapper for ACR1222L NFC reader
+# ACR1222L v0.6.2

+Node.js wrapper for ACR1222L NFC reader.
 Library for easier connecting and management of ACR1222L NFC reader.
 This library is tested on Windows and Linux.

 To use this module read OS specific notes, then install with: